The Founder of China’s Scholarly Culture

 The academic examinations (also known as scholar examinations) in ancient China ran at three levels: the local, the provincial and the state.
-Anyone passed the state level test would be entitled for a position in government.
+Anyone who passed the state-level test would be entitled to a position in government.

 Life of Classic Chinese Scholars

-A quality sing-gong girl, regardless from a state-run or privately owned sing-song house, should be able to sing, play pipa, play flute, play qin and play Go (a chess game), and crack jokes.
+A quality sing-gong girl, regardless of a state-run or privately owned sing-song house, should be able to sing, play pipa, play flute, play qin and play Go (a chess game), and crack jokes.

 If she could also compose poems, do ink-paintings and master calligraphy styles, she would be respected as a social girl in high society and often ended up being a lover or concubine to the rich and powerful, provided she was also pretty and not associated with an executed official.

 In the classic Chinese era, elite households were families with royal connections or of the middle and high-ranking government officials.